Unlocking the Standard Model; N=1 and 2 generations of quarks : spectrum, mixing and symmetries: Contents

 *\ Section \ref{section:genpot} presents and motivates our simple choice for the Higgs potential.
 The minimization of the corresponding effective potential (see above) leads to another set of relations between its parameters, Yukawa couplings and bosonic VEV's.
 Goldstones and pseudo-Goldstones are investigated, in relation with the concerned broken symmetries.
 The (soft) masses of the pseudo-Goldstones can be calculated from the bosonised form of the Yukawa Lagrangian.

 *\ Section \ref{section:higgsmass} gives general formul{\ae} for the masses of the Higgs bosons.

 $\bullet$\ {\bf Chapter \ref{chapt:1gen}} deals with the simplest case of 1 generation.
 Using as input the masses of the $W$'s, pions, $u$ and $d$ quarks, bosonic and fermionic equations are solved which yield the spectrum of the 2 Higgs bosons, the values of the 4 VEV's and all couplings.
 The leptonic decays of $\pi^+$ are shown to be in agreement with the usual PCAC estimate.
-The content of this section overlaps with \cite{Machet1} and \cite{Machet2}.
-However, the notations are unified with the ones of the 2-generation case for easier comparison.

 $\bullet$\ {\bf Chapter \ref{chapt:2gengen}} gives general results in the case of 2 generations.

 *\ Section \ref{section:quadruplets} displays the 8 Higgs quadruplets.
 The choice of the quadruplet that contains the 3 Goldstones of the spontaneously broken $SU(2)_L$ is motivated.
 Notations that will be used throughout the paper are given.